 A sudden desolation filled us all.

 “No, it’s all right,” he said, and he stepped away from us down the slope.
-I was pleased to see that he kept low, and moved cautiously.
+He kept low, and moved cautiously.
 I imagined him marching down the hill waving his arms and pop-popping his ridiculous poem.
 Perhaps that would have been better, I thought.
 Who would shoot such a fool?